NETWAYS/lconf/doc/export.md

 * Host/Service Contacts and Contactgroups will automatically be converted into Host/Service Notification Objects, Commands and Users.
     * If there are no contact notification commands defined, the migration export does not generate any notification objects
-* Depencenies and Escalations will be converted into Icinga 2.x Dependency and Notification objects
+* Dependences and Escalations will be converted into Icinga 2.x Dependency and Notification objects
 * All changed runtime macros (such as `$HOSTADDRESS$`) will be converted into the Icinga 2.x native runtime macros (e.g. `$address$`, `$host.state$`, etc)
 * LConf Export does not use any apply rules with assign/ignore.
 Look into the Icinga 2 configuration documentation for details on manual configuration.

 The migration export logic is integrated into `src/generate.pm` and uses helper functions from `src/misc.pm`.
-The LConf LDAP TreeRewrite and config object generation happens independant of this migration export.
+The LConf LDAP TreeRewrite and config object generation happens independent of this migration export.

 The common naming schema for functions is `gen___1x` and `gen___2x`.
 Services are bound to host objects by the `host_name` attribute.
 The `apply` keyword is not used, all